 Sterling College Admissions – Test Optional changes:

-Incoming freshmen will be fully admitted with a cumulative GPA of 2.5 or above on a 4.0 scale.
+• For full admission, first-year students must have a cumulative GPA of 2.75 or above on a 4.0 scale.

 Transfer students are not required to submit ACT/SAT scores but must have a cumulative GPA of 2.0 or higher for full admission.
 Transfer students below that may be considered for probationary acceptance.